-Course Description: In Government, the focus is on the principles and beliefs upon which the United States was founded and on the structure, functions, and powers of government at the national, state, and local levels.
+Course Description: The focus is on the principles and beliefs upon which the United States was founded and on the structure, functions, and powers of government at the national, state, and local levels.
 Students learn major political ideas and forms of government in history.
 A significant focus of the course is on the U.S. Constitution, its underlying principles and ideas, and the form of government it created.
 Students analyze major concepts of republicanism, federalism, checks and balances, separation of powers, popular sovereignty, and individual rights and compare the U.S. system of government with other political systems.
-Students identify and analyze the free enterprise system; the impact of individuals, political parties, interest groups, and the media on the American political system; evaluate the importance of interest groups, and the media on the American political system; evaluate the importance of voluntary individual participation in a democratic society; and analyze the rights guaranteed by the U.S. Constitution.
+Students identify examples of government policies that encourage scientific research and use criticalthinking skills to create a product on a contemporary government issue.